Privacy Policy

 When you create an account, we collect:

-- Profile image — only if provided via a third-party OAuth provider (Google or Apple).
+- Profile image β only if provided via a third-party OAuth provider (Google).

-- OAuth tokens — if you sign in via Google or Apple, we store access tokens, refresh tokens, and ID tokens from your provider to maintain your authenticated session.
+- OAuth tokens β if you sign in via Google, we store access tokens, refresh tokens, and ID tokens from your provider to maintain your authenticated session.
 These tokens are protected by database-level encryption at rest (provided by our database hosting provider, Neon) and are used solely to verify your identity.

-Source: Directly from you during registration, or from your OAuth provider (Google, Apple) during social login.
+Source: Directly from you during registration, or from your OAuth provider (Google) during social login.

 3.2 Session and Security Data